enflow/wsl2-php-development/README.md

 - You need to symlink the /etc/nginx/code folder to your code folder.
 We recommend this is under `~/code`

 # php-fpm
-We have some config items to change in the www PHP FPM pool:
+We have some config items to change in the www PHP FPM pool.
+If you installed multiple PHP versions, you must change this for all versions.
-`sudo nano /etc/php/8.4/fpm/pool.d/www.conf`
+`sudo nano /etc/php/8.5/fpm/pool.d/www.conf`
 - `user` should be set to your username.
 Most likely your first name in lowercase.
 - `group` should be set to your username.
 Most likely your first name in lowercase.
 - `listen` should be set to `127.0.0.1:9250`